shubhamn21/shubhamn21/README.md

 - 👋 Hi, I’m @shubhamn21
 - 👀 I’m interested in Data Science Projects
-- 🌱 I’m currently pursuing Masters in Computer Science at UC Irvine
+- 🌱 I completed my Masters in Computer Science from UC Irvine
-- 💞️ I’m looking for summer internships (2022)
+- 🔋 I currently work for Tesla 4680
-- 📫 How to reach me - srnimbal@uci.edu
+- 📫 How to reach me - https://www.shubhamnimbalkar.com/ or srnimbal@uci.edu

 <!---
 shubhamn21/shubhamn21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.